Johnson Viking Kilowatt Power Amplifier (240-1000)

 Note

 QST, Jan 1955, pp. 80–81.
 QST, Jan 1955, p.
 115. QST, Jul 1955, p.
-107. (Good inside view) CQ, Mar 1962, p.
+107. (Good inside view) Allied Radio catalog 1956 (copyright 1955), p.
+196. CQ, Mar 1962, p.
 128. (Close out) In April, 1957, Johnson bought a four-page full color insert in QST and CQ magazines.
+The amplifier is always shown in advertising with the desk, which was sold as an optional accessory: $123.50 (specify right or left hand).
 The concept of a desk-based or "package" radio station was first attempted by Kluge Electronics in 1946 with the "California Kilowatt."
 Johnson choose to use a somewhat less integrated (and subsequently more versatile) approach, and had modest success with the Desk Kilowatt.
 Hallicrafters designed an integrated station (the SR-500) in 1955, with somewhat less success.
-Desk accessory optional: $123.50 (specify right or left hand) References Brief technical description.
+References Brief technical description.
 Radio News, Oct 1955, p.
 71.